pvdz/tenko/tests/testcases/regexes/some_annexb_stuff/invalid_escape_char/gen/Character_class_range_right_without_uflag/a.md

 `````
 throws: Lexer error!
-    Regex: the char class had an escape that would not be valid with and without u-flag (ord=-2)
+    Regex: Cannot escape `a` in a regex char class

 /[a-\a]/
 ^^^^^^^^------- error